 - Moreover, your food choice is also essential.
 It would be best for your oral health and overall health condition to choose healthy foods.
 Choose nutritious foods such as plain yogurt, cheese, raw vegetables, or fruits.

 - Maintain a regular dental checkup.
 Get it at least twice a year to secure your dental health.
+Your dentist will use a dental handpiece or scaler to get rid of these plaque.
 Aside from that, it will help you apply immediate treatment for potential oral problems.

 Aside from these preventive measures, we will also provide you with home remedies for plaque removal.